 Checking for damage

-Cleaning and recoating are only part of what sail makers have traditionally offered in their valeting services.
+Cleaning and recoating are only part of what sailmakers have traditionally offered in their valeting services.
 Equally important is to check the sail for damage, attending to any problems such as weakened stitching and chafe points and to check for any UV-damaged material.
 This still remains part of the sail makers’ service, with cleaning and recoating now generally contracted out to a small number of firms with specialist equipment.
+This should be part of your annual checks, a good time of year to get your sails checked is the autumn as many sailmakers can also offer over-winter storage for your sails as well as valeting.
+It;s a good idea to make this part of your annual end-of-season laying-up routine.